martgil/webext-docs/composeScripts.rst

 .. api-section-annotation-hack::

-Register a compose script programmatically
+Register a compose script programmatically. **Note:** Registered scripts will only be applied to newly opened message composer tabs.
+To apply the script to already open message composer tab, manually inject your script by calling :ref:`tabs.executeScript` for each of the open :value:`messageCompose` tabs.

 .. api-header::
    :label: Parameters